elbel13/elijahbelnap.com/index.markdown

 # Welcome to my Website!

-I'm Elijah Belnap, and I am a Database Engineer that works with SQLServer, Postgres, MySQL and other technologies.
+I'm Elijah Belnap, and I am a Data Engineer that works with SQLServer, Postgres, MySQL and other technologies.
 Feel free to take a look around.
 If you like what you see you can [subscribe](/subscribe.html) so that you get updates on new content.